CNN journalist barred from White House after spar with Trump

 The US president called Jim Acosta a ‘rude, terrible person’ after he refused to give up a microphone while trying to ask a question.

-In an unprecedented move, the White House has suspended the press credentials of a CNN journalist terming his behaviour as “disgusting and outrageous”, hours after he engaged in a heated argument with United States President Donald Trump during a press conference.
+In an unprecedented move, the White House has suspended the credentials of a senior CNN journalist for his “disgusting and outrageous” behaviour, hours after he had a testy exchange with United States President Donald Trump during a marathon news conference.

-Defending it chief White House correspondent Jim Acosta, the CNN said the decision is “a threat to democracy”.

-The White House’s move followed a heated exchange between Trump and Acosta who refused the US president’s orders to sit down and clung to the microphone and persisted with questions about his views on a caravan of Central American migrants making its way to the US border.
+The move came just hours after CNN’s chief White House correspondent Jim Acosta drew the ire of Trump by persisting with questions about his views on a caravan of Central American migrants making its way to the US border and refused to the President’s orders to sit down and clung to the microphone.

+The removal of Acosta’s pass is a sharp escalation of tensions between the Trump administration and the media.

+At the news conference, which lasted 1 hour and 26 minutes, Trump snapped at the press corps, called reporters “rude” for asking questions, and made baseless claims about political polling.

+Acosta called out the misleading ad released by the Republican Party and said: “They’re hundreds of miles away, though.
+They’re hundreds and hundreds of miles away.
+That’s not an invasion.”

+“You know what?
+I think you should,” Trump started to say, pointing at Acosta.
+“Honestly, I think you should let me run the country.
+You run CNN.
+And if you did it well, your ratings would be much better.”

-A visibly angry Trump said “that’s enough!” and a White House intern unsuccessfully tried to take the microphone from the CNN journalist.
+“Okay, that’s enough,” a visibly angry Trump said as Acosta tried to ask another question.
+Then a White House intern unsuccessfully tried to take the microphone from the CNN correspondent.

+Trump backed away from the podium for a moment, signalling he was done, while Acosta asked the question again and then let go of the microphone.

+Defending Acosta, the CNN said the Trump administration’s decision was “a threat to democracy”.

-Describing Acosta’s behaviour as “disgusting and outrageous”, the White House Press Secretary, Sarah Sanders, in a statement on Wednesday said, “As a result of today’s incident, the White House is suspending the hard pass of the reporter involved until further notice.”
+Describing Acosta’s behaviour as “disgusting and outrageous”, the White House Press Secretary Sarah Sanders, in a statement on Wednesday said, “As a result of today’s incident, the White House is suspending the hard pass of the reporter involved until further notice.”

-Sanders said Trump believes in a free press and expects and welcomes tough questions of him and his Administration.
+Sanders said Trump believes in a free press and expects and welcomes tough questions of him and his administration.
 “We will, however, never tolerate a reporter placing his hands on a young woman just trying to do her job as a White House intern.
 This conduct is absolutely unacceptable,” she said.

 “It is also completely disrespectful to the reporter’s colleagues not to allow them an opportunity to ask a question,” she said.

-Sanders said Trump has given the press more access than any US president in history.
+Sanders claimed Trump has given the press more access than any US president in history.

+“Contrary to CNN’s assertions, there is no greater demonstration of the President’s support for a free press than the event he held today.

 Acosta was stopped by the Secret Service from entering the White House about 7 pm.